Multifractal spectrum of branching random walks on free groups: Acknowledgement

 \section{Acknowledgement}

 We would like to thank all the organizers of the 2nd International Conference of Young Probability Scholars in China, where this work was initiated.
-H. Ma extends his gratitude to his advisor Yan-Xia Ren for the financial support of his participation in the conference.
+HM extends his gratitude to his advisor Yan-Xia Ren for encouraging him to participate in the conference.
 LW is supported by National Natural Science Foundation of China (12171252).